 - Potable Aqua emergency water purification tablets for drinking water are effective against Giardia lamblia when used as directed

-- Water treatment offers purification for hiking, international travel, natural disasters, emergency survival kit and camping gear
+- Water treatment tablets offer emergency water purification for hiking, travel, and natural disasters, and ideal to keep with camping accessories

 - Protect you and your family during outdoor activities, natural disasters and emergency situations where boiling water is not an option.
 Be sure to...

 - Aquatabs are conveniently packaged to retain freshness and start with a 4 to 5 Year Shelf Life.
 Each Strip of Aquatabs contains 10 individually sealed...

 - Tablets are so small that they easily fit into any pocket, pouch, purse, bag, backpack, drawer, emergency preparedness kit, disaster relief pack and...